Perks7/Perkins-EDA-2022/Report.md

     genetic makeup rather than the climate they live in.

--   While we did not find any evidence of Allen’s Rule playing out among order Passeriforms as a whole or genus Turdus as a whole, there may be other factors clouding our data.
-In a future study, we would like to look at exclusivley non-migratory birds.
-This would be a control for birds who live in higher altitudes in warmer months and migrate in cooler months.
-These birds would not need to have a low length to mass ratio because of their migration patterns, but they would cause the mean length to mass ratio of a genus to show an upward trend.
+-   While we did not find any evidence of Allen’s Rule playing out among order Passeriforms as a whole or genus Turdus, there may be other factors clouding our data.
+In a future study, we would like to look at exclusively non-migratory birds.
+This would be a control for birds who live at higher altitudes in warmer months and migrate in cooler months, and consequently would not need to have a low length to mass ratio because of their migration patterns, but they would cause the mean length to mass ratio of a genus to show an upward trend.

 ## References